 Hey Vanilla Cake lovers!
 Here's a wonderful dessert that will make you swoon with each lovely, vanilla bite!
 The cake I'm raving about is Very Vanilla Magic Custard Cake.
 It is creamy, yet cake-like and it literally makes your taste-buds do the happy dance and sing.

-I think some kind of supernatural forces come together while this dessert bakes to transform it to separate into three layers of heaven.
-Or as some say, Baking Science.
+I think some kind of supernatural forces come together while this magic dessert bakes.
+While baking, it magically transforms into 3 separate layers of vanilla heaven.
+Or as some say, it's Baking Science. 🙂

-The top layer is a soft cake like an eclair or angel cake texture, followed by a creamy custard layer that sits on a firm gelatin-like layer.
+3 amazing layers of vanilla cake yumminess I said!
+The top layer is a soft cake, with an eclair or angel cake texture.
+The middle layer is a creamy custard layer.
+And the bottom layer is a firm gelatin-like layer.
 Ta-daaa!!
-Now that's some heavenly MAGIC!
+Now that's some heavenly cake MAGIC!

 It's incredible!
 If you've never tried a magic cake, don't wait any longer.
 Really!

 This dessert is flavored with Singing Dog Vanilla Extract, because their vanilla is amazing!
 Singing Dog Vanilla Extract, is a smooth, mellow Pure Vanilla Extract made from certified organic vanilla beans.

 This Pure Vanilla Extract contains no added sugar or fructose, it's all natural and non-GMO.
 Singing Dog Vanilla is very, very serious about vanilla and you can taste the difference!